How Much RAM Can My Laptop Actually Support?

 Learn more: Check PC Hardware Manufacturer & Model via WMIC in CMD

-That’s why double-checking with your laptop’s manual or the manufacturer’s website is a smart move for the most accurate info.
-This extra step makes sure you know about any specific limits or compatibility issues for your laptop model.
-We’ll tell you why this matters in a bit.
+This method only shows the technical maximum your hardware can support and might miss out on other limiting factors if there are any.
+That’s why double-checking with your laptop’s manual or the manufacturer’s website is still the better way to get the most accurate info.
+That will make sure you know about any specific limits or compatibility issues for your laptop model.

-The best place to get the real scoop on your laptop’s RAM capacity is the manufacturer’s official manual or website.
+The best place to get the real picture on your laptop’s RAM capacity is the manufacturer’s official manual or website.

-If you have the manual that came with your laptop, great!
-It should have all the specs, including max RAM.
-No manual?
-No problem.
-You can usually download one from the manufacturer’s website.
-Here’s what to do:
+If you have the manual that came with your laptop, it should have all the specs, including max RAM.
+If you can’t find the manual, you can usually download one from the manufacturer’s website.

 1. Find your laptop’s exact model number.
 It’s usually on the bottom of your laptop, in the system info section of your OS, or on the original box or receipt.